 Question: What about globular clusters?
 Are they coherent or incoherent?

 Answer: Globular clusters are incoherent MagnetoDielectric objects.
 That is why they have roughly spherical geometry.
 All objects in the Universe that have spherical geometry, such as suns, planets and moons, can be considered as incoherent MagnetoDielectric objects.
 Objects that exhibit polarization are considered as coherent MagnetoDielectric objects.
 That said, objects can be coherent, incoherent and everything in between.
 Coherent objects can contain incoherent objects and vice versa.
 This is what makes the Universe so versatile and complex.
 Like the event horizon of the Mandelbrot Set, there are an infinite number of ways that space and counter-space can intersect.
 The patterns are infinite.
-The Universe need never do the same thing twice.
+The Universe never needs to do the same thing twice.

 Question: There are some objects, like some asteroids and comets that are peanut shaped.
 How do you explain this kind of object?